Benefits of a global internship

-Your future in the workplace will include interactions with those from other countries, so employers will be looking for experience abroad.
+Your future in the workplace could include interactions with people from other countries, so employers may be looking for experience abroad.
 By seeking out experiences that build your cultural awareness, confidence, and creativity, you’ll set yourself up to thrive and become a more well-rounded, flexible and independent person in the process.

 Spending time overseas will also open your eyes to the unique qualities of other cultures, especially as you build new friendships and immerse yourself.
 Learning a new language is both a bonus that will allow you to feel truly connected to the country where you work, and open doors in the future.

 Finding a global internship

 - Apply for a Prime Minister’s Scholarship - this fully covers the costs of some global internships.
 Check with CDES for more information on these: sometimes the University receives a certain number of scholarships and seeks applications from students, but you can also apply directly yourself.

 - Check out 360 International Virtual Programmes.
 These virtual programmes allow students to engage and collaborate with others from around the world and develop vital skills for employability, all while gaining an international learning experience.

 - Work with a third-party internship provider.
 Many organisations offer internship packages that you can pay to participate in, but you want to maximise your experience.
 Work with CDES to find a reputable organisation and an internship that will be both challenging and valuable.